Vinayranga13/Python-Task-Manager/readme.md

 Creating a README file is crucial for documenting the setup and running
 # Task Manager PedalStart

-This project is a simple Task Manager application built with Django.
+This project is a simple Task Manager application built with Django as a Assignment for PedalStart.
 It allows users to create, edit, and manage tasks.
 The project uses Django for the backend, with HTML, CSS, and JavaScript for the frontend.

 ## Requirements